kurapica/PLoop/README.md

 The *Module(name)* will create a *Module* object, and call the object with a string version will change the current environment to the object itself, a module can contains child-modules, the child-modules can access featrues defined in it's parent module, so the *name* can be a full path of the modules, the ModuleB should be a child-module of the ModuleA, the ModuleC is a child-module of the ModuleB, so ModuleC can access all features in ModuleA and ModuleB.

-So, what the detail of the Module :
+Here is a list of the features in the *Module* :

 	print( System.Reflector.Help( Module ) )